Frequently Asked Questions (FAQs)

 What are the rules for election posters?
 When can they be removed?

-However, there are rules governing election posters and leaflets during an election campaign.
+While An Coimisiún Toghcháin does not have regulatory powers in relation to posters or printed election materials, there are rules governing election posters and leaflets during an election campaign.

 – Election posters may only be erected after polling day has been fixed by ministerial order, and for a maximum of 30 days before polling day;